ka-architect/aws-solutions-architect-associate/topics/monitoring/README.md

 - Replay feature
 - **Schema Registry:** structures data in bus which allows you to generate code, helps analyze events in bus, allows versioning
 - Resource Based Policy: manage permission for an event bus, used when having a centralized event bus across the organization
+- Use Amazon EventBridge (Amazon CloudWatch Events) to run Amazon ECS tasks when certain AWS events occur (like S3 PUT)

 # CloudTrail
 - Logs all API calls made by all services